CMSgov/ab2d/website/tutorial-postman-swagger.md

                     and the <strong>Response body</strong> will contain the claims data.
 To download the data into a file, click on
                     the
                     Download button in the lower right corner.
-This will be saved as an ndjson (new line delimited JSON) file in your downloads.
+This will be saved as an ndjson (new line delimited JSON, also known as JSON lines)
+                    file in your downloads.
 This data format will be identical to the production data.
 Only the Job ID from
                     this file is needed - please send the Job ID to the AB2D team per the instructions emailed to your